Masrura/perfume_shop_react_client/README.md

-Name of The Project: GreenLand Resort
+Name of The Project: Fragrance For you

-The site link is : https://assignment-11-auth.web.app/
+The site link is : https://niche-website-auth.web.app/

 A web application for perfume which include authentication and many other features.